NASA Federal Credit Union: Membership

 In addition, ATM fees are waived when members use NASA Federal's 53,000 partner credit unions throughout the U.S.

 Products

 Credit unions have been mentioned in media outlets about their competitive products, particularly on auto rates, mortgages and CDs as compared to larger banks.
 NASA Federal has been named in several publications as a recommended credit union to use for a variety of products.

 Credit cards

-NASA Federal offers a fixed rate 8.9% balance transfer to those who've opened an account within 90 days.
+NASA Federal offers a fixed rate 9.9% balance transfer to those who've opened an account within 90 days.
 These cards have been mentioned by well-known finance websites such as NerdWallet, who published an article describing the benefits of the credit cards.

-Star Trek Credit Card

-NASA Federal launched its Star Trek credit card program in August 2016, in partnership with CBS (a subsidiary of Paramount Global, formerly ViacomCBS) and in conjunction with Star Trek's 50-year anniversary.
-The program offers four Platinum Advantage Rewards cards including imagery from the Starfleet Academy, United Federation of Planets, Captain's Card, and Starfleet Command.
-The cards offer rewards of Star Trek merchandise and experiences.
-The card also offers a 9.9% APR on balance transfers for life, the same across all NASA Federal credit cards.

 Auto Loans

 According to The Wall Street Journal, credit unions are particularly competitive on auto loans, with the average credit-union rates on eight types of auto loans beating the comparable bank figures by an average of two percentage points.
 NASA Federal currently has a similar promotion that competes to lower an applicant's monthly payment.